guardian/1821-mode/README.md

 - [x] Write what components do

 ## What is this all about?
-May 2021 marks the Guardian's 200 year birthday and to mark the occasion, the 4 fellows at the Product & Engineering department decided to create a 1821 version of the Guardian front page during the Hack day in April 2021.
+* May 2021 marks the Guardian's 200 year birthday and to mark the occasion, the four fellows at the Product & Engineering department decided to create a 1821 version of the Guardian front page during the Hack day in April 2021.
 The idea won the Best Conceptual Hack category!
+* The articles are sourced from the Guardian's Content API.
+We used React to style the page.
+We have added old ads to give it the 19th century look & feel!

 ## Components